 The Rotary Club of Randwick has been serving the local and international community since 1948.
 It is part of Rotary International – a worldwide organisation of more than 1.2 million business, professional and community leaders.
 Members of Rotary Clubs, known as Rotarians, provide humanitarian service, encourage high ethical standards in all vocations, and help build goodwill and peace in the world.
 There are 35,000 Rotary Clubs in more than 200 countries and geographical areas.
 Clubs are non-political, non-religious, and open to all cultures, races and creeds.
 As signified by the motto “Service above Self”, Rotary’s main objective is service – in the community, in the workplace, and throughout the world.
 Rotary promotes the idea of service through fellowship (friendship).

-Whilst the Club meets fortnightly, it is not expected that members will attend each meeting.
+It is not expected that members will attend each meeting.
 Rotary is a voluntary organisation, so we recognise that work and family commitments come first, but busy people can plan their availability to ensure that their capabilities are available when most needed.
 Becoming a member of Rotary has nothing to do with wealth or influence and everything do to with your personal integrity and capacity to make community service an important part of your life.

-The main fundraiser of the Rotary Club of Randwick was the Kingsford Rotary Markets, held every Sunday but unfortunately these markets have been suspended due to the resumption of the site for the Light Rail project.
+The main fundraiser of the Rotary Club of Randwick was the Kingsford Rotary Markets which was suspended due to the resumption of the site for the Light Rail project.
 This was a joint venture between the Rotary Clubs of Randwick and Maroubra, with proceeds being distributed to the projects of the two clubs.
-Since the markets started over 20 years ago, more than $1.5 million was raised by our Club for local and international projects.
-At present the Club is engaged in other fundraising efforts.
+Since the markets started over 20 years ago, more than $1.5 million was raised by our Club for local and international projects, and is still being used to fund projects today.